Are You Eligible?

 Focus on one or two developmental areas rather than trying to address everything at once.
 This approach prevents overwhelm and allows for measurable progress.

-Tip: Think about, What skills will have the biggest impact on your child’s independence and quality of life.
+Tip: Think about what skills will have the biggest impact on your child’s independence and quality of life.

 Example SMART Goal: Specific: “Within the context of care giving to my child by 31 March my child shall be able to brush teeth for 2 minutes using a visual timetableView 4/5 of the times per week.”